 For something to work as blackmail or function as a weapon, it must not only be seen as a threat by the one who ‘deploys’ it but also by those at whom it is aimed.
 If the EU were not to view refugees as security threats, as destabilising or as economic burdens—all of which characterisations have been disproven in research on the effects of refugee integration—but as individuals deserving of dignity and fair asylum procedures, Lukashenka’s threat would be rendered empty.

 Talking about ‘weaponised migration’ thus already implies an acknowledgment of migrants as weapons.
 It plays into Lukashenka’s tactic by accepting its terms.

 Support Progressive Ideas: Become a Social Europe Member!

 Support independent publishing and progressive ideas by becoming a Social Europe member for less than 5 Euro per month.
 You can help us create more high-quality articles, podcasts and videos that challenge conventional thinking and foster a more informed and democratic society.
 Join us in our mission - your support makes all the difference!

 If the EU and its member states intend to remain immune to blackmail and send a strong message back to the authoritarian Belarussian regime, they should not engage on the terms it offers.
 They should not accept the idea of ‘weaponised migration’, but treat asylum-seekers as what they are—human beings in search of international protection.
 Doing differently is not only morally wrong but a strategic error.

-Felix Bender is a postdoctoral fellow at KU Leuven, focusing on migration and asylum.
+Felix Bender is a postdoctoral fellow at KU Leuven.
 He worked at the Max Planck Institute for the Study of Religious and Ethnic Diversity and at Central European University.
 He held visiting positions at the Refugee Studies Centre, University of Oxford, the University of Amsterdam and the Woodrow Wilson International Center for Scholars, Washington DC.